Wasserstein Gradient Flows for Scalable and Regularized Barycenter Computation: Experiments

-First, we compare unsupervised barycenter solvers in Figures~\ref{fig:comparison-unsupervised} (a) through (h).
-Quantitatively, empirical methods, notably~\cite[Algorithm 2]{cuturi2014fast} and our \gls{wgf} algorithm (cf. Algorithm~\ref{alg:empirical_flow}) achieve the lowest Wasserstein distance to the ground truth in Figure~\ref{fig:SwissRoll}.
-We note that, overall, while the neural network solvers are usually more scalable than discrete methods in terms of number of samples, their optimization problem is more complicated and very sensitive to hyper-parameters.
+We compare five barycenter solvers, including discrete solvers~\citep{cuturi2014fast,montesuma2023multi}, and neural solvers: CW2B~\citep{korotin2021continuous}, U-NOT~\cite{gazdieva2024robust}, and NormFlow~\cite{visentin2025computing}.
+First, we benchmark unsupervised solvers in Figures~\ref{fig:swiss-roll-unlabeled} (a) through (f).
+Quantitatively, empirical methods, notably~\cite[Algorithm 2]{cuturi2014fast} and our \gls{wgf} algorithm (cf. Algorithm~\ref{alg:empirical_flow}) achieve the lowest Wasserstein distance to the ground truth in Figure~\ref{fig:swiss-roll-measures}.
+Overall, while the neural network solvers are usually more scalable than discrete methods in terms of number of samples, their optimization is more complicated and very sensitive to hyper-parameters.

 Second, we experiment with integrating labels in the ground cost as described in Section~\ref{sec:joint-measures}.
-These methods are shown in Figures~\ref{fig:comparison-unsupervised} (i) through (l).
+These methods are shown in Figures~\ref{fig:swiss-roll-labeled} (a), (b) and (c).
 In all cases, integrating labels produces barycenters that are closer to the ground-truth.
-We conclude that using the labels gives a strong inductive bias in the barycenter computation, which helps explain the gain in performance of labeled barycenters in the next section.
+We conclude that using the labels gives a strong inductive bias in the barycenter computation, which explains the gain in performance of labeled barycenters in the next section.

+Next, we compare the running time of our \gls{wgf} solver with the discrete solver of~\cite{cuturi2014fast}, for an increasing barycenter support size $n \in \{2^{10},\cdots,2^{16}\}$ and batch size $m \in \{2^{8}, 2^{9}, 2^{10}\}$ for $200$ iterations.
+The discrete solver is run for $n \in \{2^{10}, \cdots, 2^{14}\}$.
+For this algorithm, larger support sizes \textbf{result in memory overflow}.
+Our \gls{wgf} is able to compute larger barycenters via mini-batching.

+We summarize our results in Figure~\ref{fig:running-time-analysis}.
+First, in Figure~\ref{fig:running-time-analysis} (a), our \gls{wgf} leads to speedups ranging from $2\times$ $(n=2^{12},m=2^{10})$ to $50\times$ $(n=2^{14}, m=2^{8})$.
+Similar gains were obtained using Exact \gls{ot} on CPU (Appendix~\ref{appx:complexity}).
+Second, in Figure~\ref{fig:running-time-analysis} (b), we isolate the gain of using GPU acceleration and our vectorization strategy (Section~\ref{sec:minibatch}), showing consistent gains ranging from $2.1\times$ to $8.3\times$.
+Overall, our \gls{wgf} strategy provides compounding speedups from three sources: (i) minibatching, (ii) entropic regularization, and (iii) GPU parallelism.